platformio/platformio-docs/advanced/unit-testing/runner.rst

 ~~~~~~~~~~

 Before writing a test, you need to decide where it will be executed later:
-on a host machine or on the target device connected to the host machine.
+on the host machine or on the target device connected to the host machine.
 Tests that are written for the target device typically will not work on
-your host machine due to the missed peripheral and other connectivity.
+your host machine due to the missing peripheral and other connectivity.

 Using the :ref:`unit_testing_test_hierarchies` allows you to organize tests
 by types and later skip an incompatible group of tests using